cns-iu/map4sci/README.md

 For more information on the virtual environment refer to the python [documentation](https://docs.python.org/3/library/venv.html).

-### 3. Building

-Build the libraries by running [01x-build-libs.sh](scripts/01x-build-libs.sh) script.

-    ./scripts/01x-build-libs.sh

-### 4. Input
+### 3. Input

 Update the [env.sh](env.sh) file to point to the data source config.
 The default data source is

-    datasets/sample/config.sh
+    data-processor/datasets/sample/config.sh

 The location of the input graph to the algorithm is path assigned to $NETWORK environment variable.
 This can be updated in config.sh file.
 The default value is:

-    datasets/sample/network.dot
+    data-processor/datasets/sample/network.dot

-This location can be changed by changing the value of $NETWORK environment variable in [config.sh](datasets/sample/config.sh)
+This location can be changed by changing the value of $NETWORK environment variable in [config.sh](data-processor/datasets/sample/config.sh)

-All the `config.sh` files should follow the format as given in [config.example.sh](datasets/config.example.sh)
+All the `config.sh` files should follow the format as given in [config.example.sh](data-processor/datasets/config.example.sh)

 ### 5. Run

-Run [run.sh](run.sh) file to run all the steps in the algorithm.
-This script runs all the scripts in the [scripts](scripts) folder one by one.
+Run [run.sh](data-processor/run.sh) file to run all the steps in the algorithm.
+This script runs all the scripts in the [scripts](data-processor/scripts) folder one by one.

+    cd data-processor
     ./run.sh

 ### 6. Serve Site